g3ntrix/SQLiteTrim/README.md

 # SQLiteTrim

-**SQLiteTrim** is a simple Python tool to delete specific rows or ranges of rows from an SQLite database and renumber the remaining rows sequentially, ensuring data consistency and order.
-This tool is particularly useful for x-ui SQLite databases, maintaining correct IDs for seamless user creation.
+**SQLiteTrim** is a specialized Python tool designed to help manage x-ui SQLite databases by removing excessive rows without affecting the overall functionality.
+This ensures that user creation and management remain seamless by maintaining correct sequential IDs.

 ## Features